-The tomato mottle mosaic virus was first identified in 2013 in Mexico.
-It is now found around the world, and it threatens your tomato and pepper plants.
+The tomato mottle mosaic virus was seen first in 2013 in Mexico.
+It now occurs around the world, and it threatens your tomato and pepper plants.

-Scientists believe that ToMMV spreads through plant-to-plant contact, as well as on contaminated clothing and tools.
+Scientists believe that ToMMV spreads through plant-to-plant contact and contaminated clothing and tools.
 Pollinators, contaminated irrigation water, and infected seeds may also help spread this disease.
 There are no resistant plant varieties.
 Some studies have shown that this particular virus can break the resistance of our garden plants to tomato mosaic virus and tobacco mosaic virus.
 This ability has farmers worried, and with good reason.

-There are no known treatments against tomato mottle mosaic virus (yet), so prevention is the best course of action.
-This means:
+There are no known treatments against tomato mottle mosaic virus (yet), so these preventive tips offer the best course of action:

 If you suspect tomato mottle mosaic virus in your garden, collect a sample and contact your local County Extension Office or Department of Agriculture.
 Working together, we can help slow the spread of this and other plant diseases.

 You can grow a surprising amount of food in your own yard.
 Ask me how!